turntabl/git-training/basic-commits/README.md

-# Git Training: Basic Commits
+# Git exercise: Basic Commits
 This exercise will introduce you to the `git add` and `git commit` commands.

 This is a very introductory git exercise. if you have used `git status`, `git log --oneline --graph`, `git add` and `git commit` extensively you should probably skip it.